 - Bake cookies for 6-8 minutes for smaller cookies or 10-14 minutes for larger cookies, until cookies are slightly golden & puffy.
 The centers are supposed to still be soft, but the edges will have begun to set.
 Transfer cookies to a wire rack & allow to cool before serving.

-- Shape the cookie dough and set it on a baking sheet.
+Shape the cookie dough and set it on a baking sheet.
 Adorn with almond joy candies.
 Freeze for 3-4 hours.
 Transfer to a ziplock bag & store for up to 1 month.
-TO bake: set frozen cookie balls on a parchment paper lined baking sheet, 2 inches apart and bake in a preheated to 375F oven.
+To bake: set frozen cookie balls on a parchment paper-lined a baking sheet, 2 inches apart and bake in a preheated to 375F oven.
 Add 3-4 minutes to the regular baking time.